synthesized-io/insight/docs/core/user_guide/evaluation.rst

 - ``"MLP"``: multi-layer percepton (feed-foward neural network)
 - ``"LinearSVM"``: support vector machine

 or alternatively a custom model class that inherits from the ``BaseEstimator`` together with the ``sklearn.base.ClassifierMixin`` or ``sklearn.base.RegressorMixin`` mixins.

 The function will automatically determine whether the prediction task is a classification or regression problem, and will return either the ROC-AUC or R-squared metric, respectively.
+All necessary preprocessing (standard scaling, one-hot encoding) is done under the hood.

 .. ipython:: python
     :verbatim: